phitter-hub/docs-phitter-kernel/docs/documentation/fit/continuous/create_continuous.md

 phi = phitter.PHITTER(data=data)
 ```

-If you want to use more parameters do it as follows
+To use more parameters do it as follows

 ```python
 import phitter